anketsah/Shared-Memory-in-Message-Passing-System/README.md

 ## Step 2:

-The next step is to run and test the program./
+The next step is to run and test the program. <br />
 Run the server, which will listen on port 2222:

 $ python AnketAbdServer.py